-- Law enforcement agencies in the area where a predatory offender resides, expects to reside, is employed, or is regularly found shall provide victims who have requested notification with information that is relevant and necessary to protect the victim and counteract the offender's dangerousness. - ii.
-DOC will provide victim contact information to the law enforcement agency when there is a victim who has requested notification.
-See attachment 6: VICTIM DATA CONFIDENTIAL For Law Enforcement Agency Use Only. - iii.
-Law enforcement personnel may directly contact the victim.
+i.
+Law enforcement agencies in the area where a predatory offender resides, expects to reside, is employed, or is regularly found shall provide victims who have requested notification with information that is relevant and necessary to protect the victim and counteract the offender's dangerousness.

+- DOC will provide victim contact information to the law enforcement agency when there is a victim who has requested notification.
+This is provided on the VICTIM DATA CONFIDENTIAL For Law Enforcement Agency Use Only form. - Law enforcement personnel may directly contact the victim.
 Community victim advocacy resources may also be available to assist with locating a victim and with providing notification.
 Assistance is also available from the DOC Victim Services staff. - iv.
-Law enforcement also may contact other victims or witnesses as well as other individuals who are likely to be victimized by the offender.

-c.
-Homeless Notification Process
+Law enforcement also may contact other victims or witnesses as well as other individuals who are likely to be victimized by the offender. - c.
+Homeless Notification Process - i.

-i.
 If public notice (Level 2 or 3) is required on a registered homeless offender, that notice should include as much specificity as possible, for example "in the vicinity of".
 These offenders are required to check in with local law enforcement on a weekly basis.

-II.
-Police Department Notification Concerning Registered Predatory Offenders:
+III.
+Police Department Community Notification Concerning Registered Predatory Offenders: